Mary Whelan

 Synergistic Activities

 Community.
+Proposed and led a Keck Institute for Space Studies workshop "Forging Community Consensus for an Integrated GHG and Winds Program" in 2024.
 Initialized and authored a comprehensive review paper for best practices applying the carbonyl sulfide tracer technique.
 Organized an international organization of researchers to focusing on new approaches to measuring photosynthesis.
 Maintain community website (cosanova.org) and facilitate semi-annual meetings.

 Peer Review.
-Review papers for PNAS, Frontiers in Ecology, Journal of Geophysical Research - Biogeosciences, Atmospheric Chemistry and Physics (EGU), Biogeosciences (EGU), and Atmospheric Environment.
+Review papers for PNAS, Frontiers in Ecology, Journal of Geophysical Research - Biogeosciences, Atmospheric Chemistry and Physics (EGU), and Biogeosciences (EGU) among others.

 Public educational institutions.
-Subject specialist for NSF-sponsored Promoting Climate Literacy Project with the Lawrence Hall of Science; developed course curriculum to teach climate change outreach to informal audiences by undergraduate and graduate students
+Subject specialist for NSF-sponsored Promoting Climate Literacy Project with the Lawrence Hall of Science; developed course curriculum to teach climate change outreach to informal audiences by undergraduate and graduate students.
+An updated version of this course was taught at Rutgers in Spring 2024.

 Teaching experience